Rental assistance Lehigh County and Allentown.

 A summary of the various Lehigh County Pennsylvania rental and housing assistance programs are below.
-There are numerous agencies and non-profits that administer them.
-Most of the organizations have limited funding and applicants need to meet a number of criteria.
+There are numerous charity agencies, churches, non-profits and government organizations that administer them.
+Most of the organizations have limited funding and applicants need to meet a number of criteria in order to get rent or security deposit help.
 It is strongly requested to call in advance to get more details.

 For example, in the Lehigh Pennsylvania area it is often required that applicants either have received an eviction notice, or be currently homeless.
 Rental assistance is usually focused on those individuals.
 In addition, most applicants will need to have sustainable income sufficient to pay their housing costs and/or rent in the future.
 Or maybe they do not currently have a job, but they will need to have reasonable expectations for sufficient income in the very near future.
 These programs are not intended to pay rent on an ongoing, undetermined timeframe.

 The Lehigh County Homeless Assistance Program (HAP) is run in partnership with the Office of Aging and Adult Services, the non-profits below, as well as the Community Action Committee of the Lehigh Valley.
 The HAP program will make available a wide range and continuum of services to the near homeless (people facing eviction) or currently homeless individuals and families.
 Among other resources offered include emergency rental assistance, funds for security deposits, and housing case management.
 All of this aid is available to individuals and families who are found to be qualified for help.
 The non-profits and organizations to call for applications include: